-Today we plan to leave the Portuguese capital and head west along the coast to a small town called Cascais.
-Beautiful landscapes, interesting architecture, picturesque beaches and delicious food await us here.
+Today we plan to leave the capital of Portugal and head west along the coast to a small town called Cascais.
+Here we will find beautiful scenery, interesting architecture, beautiful beaches and delicious food.

 To get started as soon as possible with our plans for today, you can have breakfast in the hotel restaurant or in this cafe, where a variety of confectionery and fragrant coffee is served.
 It is also worth visiting this place because of its authentic atmosphere, the smell of fresh bread and friendly staff.
 Please note that the restaurant is closed on Sundays.

 You can learn more about the various castles and fortresses of Portugal's past by visiting this historic XV-XVII century building, built at a time when the country needed the protection of all its shores most.
 Inside, the rooms of the Portuguese royal family were recreated.
 Visitors here are offered guided tours.
 It is also worth remembering that the museum is closed on Mondays and Tuesdays.